QC Inspector I - Material Quality Assurance (MQA) at Ball Aerospace

 - Good physical dexterity and coordination to safely handle parts, color vision/discrimination, and visual acuity for small details.

-- Ability to hear and speak as well as frequently bend, stand, walk, and lift up to 40 pounds occasionally.
+- Ability to communicate effectively as well as frequently bend, stand, walk, and lift up to 40 pounds occasionally.

-- Work is performed in an office environment, laboratory, cleanroom, or production floor.
+- Work is performed in an environmentally controlled office environment.

 - Travel and local commute between Ball campuses and other possible non-Ball locations may be required.